Chocolate Covered Oranges

 The possibilities are endless!
 Besides oranges, my favorites include strawberries, bananas, apples, kiwi and pineapple.
 As long as the fruit is dried off and not too wet for the chocolate to stick to it will work.

-Other Snacks You'll Love
+Other Snack Recipe You'll Love

 Be sure to follow The Darling Apron on Facebook & Instagram along with what I'm pinning on Pinterest!